Circuit breaker

 The current-carrying parts near the contacts provide easy deflection of the arc into the arc chutes by a magnetic force of a current path, although magnetic blowout coils or permanent magnets could also deflect the arc into the arc chute (used on circuit breakers for higher ratings).
 The number of plates in the arc chute is dependent on the short-circuit rating and nominal voltage of the circuit breaker.

+In larger ratings, oil circuit breakers rely upon vaporization of some of the oil to blast a jet of oil through the arc.
+Gas (usually sulphur hexafluoride) circuit breakers sometimes stretch the arc using a magnetic field, and then rely upon the dielectric strength of the sulphur hexafluoride (SF6) to quench the stretched arc.
 Vacuum circuit breakers have minimal arcing (as there is nothing to ionize other than the contact material), so the arc quenches when it is stretched a very small amount (less than 2–3 mm (0.079–0.118 in)).
-Vacuum circuit breakers are frequently used in modern medium-voltage switchgear to 38,000 volts.
+Vacuum circuit breakers are frequently used in modern medium-voltage switchgear to 38,000 volts. |

+Air circuit breakers may use compressed air to blow out the arc, or alternatively, the contacts are rapidly swung into a small sealed chamber, the escaping of the displaced air thus blowing out the arc.
 Circuit breakers are usually able to terminate all current very quickly: typically the arc is extinguished between 30 ms and 150 ms after the mechanism has been tripped, depending upon age and construction of the device.
 The maximum current value and let-through energy determine the quality of the circuit breakers.
-(Wikipedia)
+(Wikipedia) |

 Circuit breakers are manufactured in standard sizes.
 Miniature circuit breakers have a fixed trip setting.
 Larger circuit breakers can have adjustable trip settings